Dermoally/Dermoally-model/README.md

   - Dataset Splitting:
     - dataset_splitter function splits data into training, validation, and test sets.
     - Spliting datasets into:

-      80% of train data
-      20% of test data
+      80% of train data, 20% of test data
   - Data Augmentation and Generators:
-    - Defines datagen with augmentation techniques for training.
+    - Defines datagen with augmentation techniques for training like rotation, shift, shear, zoom, flips, and rescaling to create a robust model.
     - Creates data generators for training (with augmentation), validation, and test sets (without augmentation).